DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 ### Portable Browsers

-To use a portable browser, specify the path to the browser executable file.
-For more information and examples, see:
+To use a portable browser, specify the path to the browser's executable file.
+For more information and examples, see the following:

 * Command line: [Portable Browsers](../../command-line-interface.md#portable-browsers)
 * API: [runner.browsers](../reference/api/runner/browsers.md)